Below I share with you my current home office video setup that I use for live streaming and video recording.

 Despite using a MacBook pro as my day to day development machine.
 I use Windows as my streaming and recording machine since there is much better software available, particularly for streaming.

 I store it in a separate room since it generates a great deal of fan noise.
 The wall is insulated, and so I don’t hear any operational sound, and my microphone doesn’t pick it up at all.

 For my microphone, I have a RØDE PodMic Dynamic Podcasting Microphone.
 RØDE sells many USB versions of this microphone.
-However, I prefer to plug mine into a physical mixer on my desk.
+However, I have a non USB type.

-I connect my mic to my mixer with a XLR female to male cable.
-I connect my Guitar to input 2, I then have an old iPod that I connect to input 5/6, and I sometimes use this to play music in the background while I live stream.
+I connected my mic to my mixer with a XLR female to male cable.
+I connected my Guitar to input 2, I then have an old iPod that I connected to input 5/6, and would sometimes use this to play music in the background while I live stream.

 To connect my Guitar, I use a Fender Professional Series Instrument Cable.